 My Cat is Blepping: What Should I Do?

-If you have the good fortune to catch your cat performing the elusive blep, you have a few options.
+You have a few options if you have the good fortune to catch your cat performing the elusive blep.

 The first and least exciting is to leave it alone.
 Let it go about its business and pretend you didn’t see it.
 But where’s the fun in that?

-If your cat is blepping in its sleep, you have some other options.
-Some truly bold pet owners have been known to gently grasp the blep in between their thumb and forefinger and pull it out just a tiny, tiny bit.
+If your cat is blepping in its sleep, you have other options.
+Some truly bold pet owners have been known to gently grasp the blep between their thumb and forefinger and pull it out just a tiny bit.